PanwarM/IoT-Penetration-Testing101-guide/README.md

 ### ***Exploit Frameworks***

    ___expliot framework___
-   ____Description:
+   ___Description:
    'Expliot is a framework for security testing IoT and IoT infrastructure.
 It provides a set of plugins (test cases) and can be extended easily to create new plugins.
 The name expliot is a pun on exploit and explains the purpose of the framework i.e. IoT exploitation.
-It is developed in python3'
+It is developed in python3'___

    ![image](https://github.com/V33RU/Null-Bangalore-IoT-Security-101-workshop/blob/master/null/exploit%20framework/expliot.JPG)

 ----------------------------------------------------------------------------------------------------------------------------------
    ___IoTSecFuzz___
-   ____Description:
+   ___Description:
    IoTSecFuzz(ISF) was created with the aim of combining the maximum number of utilities for comprehensive testing of IoT device security at all levels of implementation.
-It has a convenient console in order to use it as a stand-alone application, as well as the ability to import it as a library.
-The key aspects of the tool has become a flexible modular system with the ability to add your own modules and combine them.
+It has a convenient console in order to use it as a stand-alone application, as well as the ability to import it as a library.The key aspects of the tool has become a flexible modular system with the ability to add your own modules and combine them.___

    ![image](https://github.com/V33RU/Null-Bangalore-IoT-Security-101-workshop/blob/master/null/exploit%20framework/iotsecfuzz.JPG)

 -------------------------------------------------------------------------------------------------------------------------------------
    ___Routersploit___
-   ____Description:
+   ___Description:
-  The RouterSploit Framework is an open-source exploitation framework dedicated to embedded devices.
+  The RouterSploit Framework is an open-source exploitation framework dedicated to embedded devices.___

    ![image](https://github.com/V33RU/Null-Bangalore-IoT-Security-101-workshop/blob/master/null/exploit%20framework/routersploit.JPG)